 Every year I write an article about how I am not going to tip my mail carrier for the holidays.
-I’m not a fan of tipping my mailman, garbage man, teachers, or a long list of folks.
+I’m not a fan of tipping my mailman, garbage man, teachers, or a long list of other folks.
 I typically take a lot of heat in the comment section for my anti-Christmas tipping philosophy.